mustafasadir/Pig_Game/README.md

 3. Play through the game (to quit enter q)
 4. Now run this line in the terminal: 	Coverage report -m
 5. The code coverage should now be visible in the terminal

+Missing part:
+The part that are missing in this project is the ability to play against the computer